koseiohara/PythonDirectAccess/README.md

 If one of the data element is NaN, Warning is printed (you can comment-out warning lines).

 ## Usage
+To read a single precision no headder binary, this class will be called like below:
 ```Python
 file_pointer = filein(filename=ifile     , \
                       shape   =[nz,ny,nz], \